There is an office at the Law School or university ready to assist you.

 Being a Law Student

-The Office of the Dean of Students provides important services to all students.
+The university's Office of the Dean of Students provides important services to all students.
 It manages the Student Conduct processes, including responding to students who have experienced sexual harassment and sexual assault.
 Information on discrimination-related resources can be found within this office as well.
 It provides administrative coordination of the Honor System.
-In conjunction with Dean Roberts, it provides support for students taking personal and medical leaves of absences and coordinates mid-semester withdrawals from the College.
+In conjunction with the Law School, it provides support for students taking personal and medical leaves of absences and coordinates mid-semester withdrawals from the College.
 It coordinates Parent and Family Programs, Transfer Student Support Services, Care Support Services, and Disability Services.

 Student Accessibility Services fosters student independence, encourages self-determination, emphasizes accommodation over limitation, and creates a comprehensively accessible environment to ensure that individuals are viewed on the basis of ability not disability.